tarantool/doc/doc/reference/reference_lua/msgpack.rst

         msgpack.is_object(mp) -- returns true
         msgpack.is_object({}) -- returns false

-[TBD] -- move this intro phrase upper to the sections of functions that create a msgpack.object or to the intro in the very begining of the page or below to the section dedicated to class msgpack_object

-A MsgPack object has the following methods.

 ..  _msgpack-object-methods:

 ..  class:: msgpack_object

+    The MsgPack object has the following methods:

     ..  method:: decode()

         Since version 2.10.1.

-        Convert a MsgPack object to a Lua object.
+        Decode MsgPack data in a MsgPack object and return a Lua object.

         :return: a Lua object